I’ve decorated for our church’s Christmas dinner for many years now and executed or made bunches of Christmas table centerpieces.

 I use the same type of tablecloths and plates but in different colors.

-The tablecloths I’ve chosen are paper with a plastic backing.
+The type of tablecloth I’ve chosen is paper with a plastic backing.
 I like them because they’re better quality than plastic tablecloths but still fairly cheap and disposable.
 I get them from an online restaurant supply company, but you can get them at Smart and Final or Amazon.
 This is an easy way to be budget friendly.

-The plates we use are thick plastic and feel sturdy.
+The dinner plates we use are thick plastic and feel sturdy.
 No cheap paper plates here!
-Maybe it’s not so environmentally friendly but the plates are nice to eat on and they’re not too expensive.
+The plates are nice to eat on and they’re not too expensive.
 They also come in a wide array of colors which is great for decorating.
 Depending on the budget and table design I sometimes skip the salad plates.

-Keep in mind, the cheaper it gets though, the more work it usually is.
+Keep in mind, the cheaper it gets though, the more work it usually takes.

 1. Fun Snowman Theme Tablescape

 I raided the church’s food pantry for access to a ton of cans to make these fun snowmen for the center of the table.
 These cost me next to nothing.
 I already had the large red felt snowflakes from a previous year and I only had to buy some cardstock, candy canes, and some fake snow at the dollar store.

-And I continued the snowman theme with the plates and silverware.
+And I continued the snowman theme with the plates, silverware, and overall place settings.